First-Time DUI Offense and Driver’s License Suspension – Experienced Florida DUI Lawyer Explains the Facts

-Understandably, first-time DUI offenders, who face a potential driver’s license suspension, have legitimate concerns about commuting to work or school.
+Understandably, first-time DUI offenders who face a potential driver’s license suspension have legitimate concerns about commuting to work or school.
 In addition to DUI fines, court costs, and increased car insurance rates, some people also worry about losing their job or having to drop out of school because of their loss of transportation.
-It’s my job to help get you back on track and protect your rights.

-- Initial 10-day Permit.
-When arrested, the cop probably took your license, giving you a DUI citation, which acts as a 10-day temporary driving permit.
+Initial 10-day Permit.
+At the time of your arrest, the law enforcement officer likely took your license and gave you a DUI citation, which acts as a 10-day temporary driving permit.
 (Read the citation’s fine print.)
-Your car may also be impounded for 10 days.
+Your car may also have been impounded for 10 days.

-- General Suspension.
-After 10 days, a license may be suspended for six (6) months to one (1) year.
+General Suspension.
+After 10 days, a license may be suspended for 6 months to 1 year.
 A first-time DUI conviction carries a mandatory suspension of at least 180 days.
-However, a DUI arrest does not necessarily mean conviction.
+However, a DUI arrest does not necessarily mean a conviction.

-- Formal Review Hearing (FRH).
-However, you may gain more driving time by challenging the suspension and filing for a FRH-within 10 days of the DUI citation.
-It is important to file within the 10-day time limit.
-Until the FRH, you may be granted four (4) to five (5) weeks of business purpose only (BPO) driving.
+Formal Review Hearing (FRH).
+You may gain more driving time by challenging the suspension and filing for an FRH within 10 days of the DUI citation.
+It is essential to file within the 10-day time limit.
+Until the FRH, you may be granted 4 to 5 weeks of business purpose only (BPO) driving.

-- No hearing or lost the FRH.
-If an offender does not file for or loses a FRH, then the six (6) months to one (1) year suspension begins immediately.
-Only after 30 to 90 days of the suspension, may the offender apply for a restricted, BPO license, upon completion of “DUI School” or other required substance abuse evaluation.
+No Hearing or FRH Loss.
+If an offender does not file for or loses an FRH, the 6 months to 1-year suspension begins immediately.
+Only after 30 to 90 days of the suspension may the offender apply for a restricted BPO license upon completing “DUI School” or other required substance abuse evaluation.

-- The Breath Test: Failure to take the breath test may cause your driver’s license to be suspended for longer periods of time, if you are later convicted of DUI.
-But, if you took the breath test and blew under the legal limit of .08 BAC, then you will not lose your driver’s license immediately.
+The Breath Test: Failure to take the breath test may cause your driver’s license to be suspended for more extended periods if you are later convicted of DUI.
+But, if you took the breath test and blew under the legal limit of .08 blood alcohol concentration (BAC), you will not lose your driver’s license immediately.
 For additional information, see more on the breath test.

-- Business Purpose Only (BPO) Driver’s License: Generally, Florida permits application for a hardship BPO license for commuting to work or school only.
-You may be granted a four (4) to five (5) week BPO license, while filing for a FRH.
+Business Purpose Only (BPO) Driver’s License: Generally, Florida permits application for a hardship BPO license for commuting to work or school only.
+You may be granted a four (4) to five (5) week BPO license while filing for an FRH.
 A first-time offender may also file for a BPO permit after losing an FRH after 30 to 90 days of suspension.
 For additional BPO information, see more on hardship licenses.

-- Aggravating Factors: There are a number of “aggravating factors” that may result in a longer license suspension.
-Factors that may lengthen a DUI license suspension may include: causing an accident with property damage, personal injury, or death; having a minor present; or blowing an excessively high breath test (more than .15 BAC).
+Aggravating Factors: There are many “aggravating factors” that may result in a longer license suspension.
+Factors that may lengthen a DUI license suspension include causing an accident with property damage, personal injury, or death, having a minor present, or blowing an excessively high breath test (more than .15 BAC).

-- “DUI School” & evaluations.
+“DUI School” and Evaluations.
 To apply for a BPO hardship license, expect to be required to successfully complete “DUI School” and other substance abuse evaluations.
-You may also be required to comply with recommendations, treatment, or other counseling as a result of any such evaluations before obtaining a BPO license.
+You may also be ordered to comply with recommendations, treatment, or other counseling as a result of any such evaluations before obtaining a BPO license.

-- Second-time Offense is serious, and the stakes are high.
-A license may be suspended for at least five (5) years, if the conviction is within five (5) years of the first conviction.
-Driving to work or school may be the least of your concerns for a second, or subsequent, conviction, since you’ll likely be looking at imprisonment of at least ten (10) days up to one (1) year for a second conviction.
+Second Time Offense is serious, and the stakes are high.
+A license may be suspended for at least 5 years if the conviction is within 5 years of the first conviction.
+Driving to work or school may be the least of your concerns for a second or subsequent conviction, as you’ll likely be looking at imprisonment of at least 10 days up to 1 year for a second conviction.

-My advice: consult with an experienced DUI attorney to take timely action.
-For more information, request a free copy of A DUI Guide for Alachua County .
+The best advice is to immediately consult with an experienced Meldon Law DUI attorney who will take timely action on your behalf.
+For more information, request a free copy of A DUI Guide for Alachua County.